api-platform/docs/extra/troubleshooting.md

 }
 ```

-You then need to rebuild your containers.
+You then need to rebuild your containers by running `docker-compose build`.